A Tbilisi Itinerary for 2 Days: How to See All The Highlights?

 Time spent here: 30 minutes + extra time for lunch

 When you do find Orbeliani Baths, you’ll notice it stands right on the edge of Leghvtakhevi Canyon.
 No worries, it’s not that dramatic, but it does make for a charming place.
-I like me a good canyon right in a city center, don’t you?
+I like me a good canyon right in the city center, don’t you?

 You can descend onto some wooden walkways and bridges that traverse the almost-dry river bed, find some cafes, but most of all, notice the superb views of traditional houses that stand on the cliff’s edge above it all.
 Ok, it’s not exactly awe-inspiring, but it’s a charming spot.